-Living situations are adapted to each individual persons with greater needs, such as wheelchair assistance, communication devices or other adaptive
+At New Hope, living situations are adapted to each individual’s needs, such as wheelchair assistance, communication devices or other adaptive

 For those living on campus, each morning they’re able to wake up in their own room, enjoying privacy, a comfortable living space and their own personal decorations and treasures.
 Each home, both on campus and in the community, is kept clean, well decorated and pleasant to come home to when the day is done.

 In 2023, New Hope began offering an on campus Day ACTS (Activities, Communication, Therapies and Support) program for individuals within the On Campus Residential Program.
 The program is a day services program that gets individuals in the on campus program out of their homes and actively participating in activities for enjoyment and healthy living.

 Community homes and apartments are maintained and cared for by New Hope in Carroll and Glidden.
 These homes may be staffed 24-hours a day, or they may utilize the NOSS system.
 NOSS (Night Owl Support System) offers remote supports to individuals during the overnight hours, giving individuals in homes that utilize the system increased independence and dignity as adults with disabilities.